13 Ich bin ein Berliner

 “I love you,” he told her.
 “I want to be with you for the rest of my life.”

 He tried to stop the tears welling up in his eyes, but one escaped.
-It rolled down his cheek and crashed silently against the plastic surface of the narrow table they sat at.
+It rolled down his cheek and crashed silently against the plastic surface of the narrow table.

-“What will this wonderful time together bring us when it comes to an end tomorrow?” she asked and her eyes looked sad.
+“What will this wonderful time together mean in our lives when it comes to an end tomorrow?” she asked and her eyes looked sad.

 “You have changed my life,” he replied.